timm/tested/docs/onRE.md

 the keys.
 - In the 1960s, Amarel
-observed that search problems contain narrows; i.e. tiny sets of variable settings that must be used in any solution [^all].
+observed that search problems contain narrows; i.e. tiny sets of variable settings that must be used in any solution [^a11].
  - Amarel’s work defined macros that encode paths between the narrows in the search space, effectively permitting a search engine to leap quickly from one narrow to another.